-Please Note: This internship is co-funded with the IOP, and applications will be accepted until February 5th at at 5PM.
+Please Note: This internship is co-sponsored with the IOP, and therefore you should apply through the HGHI-IOP funding source in CARAT.
+Applications will be accepted until February 4th, 2018 at midnight.

 GHC seeks an intern to work closely with our Advocacy and Communications Team to execute on high- visibility communications tasks leading up to and during the exceptional two-week Yale Training Institute in June/July.
 The ideal candidate is a detail-oriented and savvy researcher and writer with the ability to quickly produce high-quality, dynamic work while managing multiple day-to-day tasks.
 The intern will support the implementation of GHC's social media strategy, perform media scans, liaise with fellows and alumni from across Africa and the U.S., research and develop advocacy and event briefs, support the editing and maintenance of the GHC Medium publication, and provide additional communications support to a high-profile global team.
 Global Health Corps I 2016 Summer Internships 2

 The GHC Development Intern will be a key member of the Development Team and play an integral support role in the fundraising operations of a growing international organization.
 Past projects have included extensively researching potential new funding streams, drafting grant proposals and reports, and ownership over the systems that keep our small-but-mighty fundraising crew on track.
 The internship is a perfect fit for someone interested in learning the ins-and-outs of a fast-paced non-profit organization while maintaining an ability to communicate impact concisely and effectively, and requires strong existing skills in research, writing, and strategic thinking.